LSSTDESC/tables_io/docs/devinstall.md

 For the installation of `tables_io` for the purpose of development, we recommend that you use a separate [Anaconda](https://docs.anaconda.com/anaconda/install/) virtual environment with `tables_io` installed in "editable" mode with all dev optional dependencies added.

-In this guide, we will name this developer environment `tables_io_dev` and we will assume that an Anaconda with a minimum python version of 3.9 has been previously installed.
+In this guide, we will name this developer environment `tables_io_dev` and we will assume that an Anaconda with a minimum Python version of 3.9 has been previously installed.

 To install the developer environment: